Reading and Phonics

 Teachers plan time for children in Key Stage One and Two to be tested using the Accelerated Reader (AR) program.
 This gives the children an age-appropriate reading level and the child selects a book from within that level.
 Once children have completed reading an AR book, they take an online quiz.
 When children have completed the quizzes and scored 80% or higher, they then move onto the next level.
 We have a wide range of reading books in our school (class libraries, school library and AR reading scheme), this offers opportunities for the children to apply their reading skills across the curriculum.
 Before children begin on accelerated reader, they have a levelled reading book that is changes twice a week.
 Once children begin accelerated reader they quiz and change as and when needed.
 Accelerated reader allows us to pitch the reading books directly at the child’s specific level and closely track progress.

 By the time children leave Higher Lane, we aspire that they are fluent, confident and able readers who can access a range of texts for pleasure and enjoyment, who can recommend books to their peers, have a thirst for reading a range of genres including poetry, and participate in discussions about books.
 They can also use their reading skills to unlock learning and all areas of the curriculum and communicate their research to a wider audience.
-We firmly believe that reading is the key to all learning and so the impact of our reading curriculum goes beyond the results of the statutory assessment.
+We firmly believe that reading is the key to all learning and so the impact of our reading curriculum goes beyond the results of the statutory assessments.

 Accelerated Reader is a system whereby children can read books and take quizzes once completed.
 These quizzes can be on their understanding of a text or the vocabulary within.
 Each week every class has a 'Star Reader of the Week' to celebrate all of the wonderful work our children do.